alexwlchan/alexwlchan.net/src/_til/2024/2024-05-16-how-to-do-exclusive-file-write-in-swift.md

 date: 2024-05-16 14:49:57 +0100
 title: Writing a file in Swift, but only if it doesn't already exist
 summary: |
-  Adding `Data.WritingOptions.withoutOverwriting` to your `write()` call will prevent you from overwriting a file that already exists.
+  Adding `.withoutOverwriting` to your `write()` call will prevent you from overwriting a file that already exists.
 tags:
   - swift
 ---